jonano614/DaggerGpuMiner/README.md

 3) by default GPU-miner uses all OpenCL devices on the selected platform.
 You can specify particular devices using parameter "-opencl-devices 0 1 3".
 Use your device numbers instead of "0 1 3".
 Also use can use parameter "-d <N>" there <N> is count of used devices.
 4) if GPU-miner sees only one device, but you have several devices, try to specify platform.
 For example: "-opencl-platform 1".

-The project supports Windows OS and Linux OS now.
-Mac OS is planned in the future.
+The project supports Windows OS, Linux OS and Mac OS now.
+Mac OS binary file will be provided in the near future.

 <b>How to compile the project yourself:</b>
 The project has 3 dependencies: OpenCL, Boost and OpenSSL